6 active honeymoons

 The next day, tribe members will lead you on treks through the surrounding forest, showing you their traps and teaching you how to use a hunting blowpipe.
 After an afternoon spent swimming in the Lemanak, you’ll finish your experience with a farewell lunch cooked in bamboo tubes over an open fire.

-Enjoy diving in Saint Lucia and Grenada
+Dive in Saint Lucia and Grenada

 The area around the Ti Kaye Resort and Spa on Anse Cochon Bay is one of the best diving and snorkeling spots on Saint Lucia.
 It’s a great location for beginner divers to take their first plunge.
 Even at a training depth of 6 m (20 ft), there’s a lot to see, from multihued and fantastically shaped corals to trumpet fish and turtles skimming past.
 If you’re lucky, you’ll glimpse a tiny, delicate type of seahorse — look for their tails curled around a branch of coral.
 More confident divers can venture out to the Lesleen M wreck, a freighter which was purposely sunk in 1985 to create an artificial reef.